SPT100 - Introduction to Sport Management

 This course focuses on analysis of how economic models are used to measure the impact of sport on various economies.
 (3 crs.)
 Fall.

-SPT425 - Organization & Admin of Sport
+SPT425 - Organization and Administration of Sport

 This course is a study of the application of organizational theory to the understanding and management of sport organizations.
 (3 crs.)
 Spring.

-SPT430 - Sport Mgmt Senior Seminar
+SPT430 - Sport Management Senior Seminar

 This course provides the student with a basic understanding of the developments, trends and social processes that explain the widely popular sporting experience of society today.
 (3 crs.)
 Fall.